Topological Mixed Valence Model for Twisted Bilayer Graphene: Qualitative Considerations

+The principle energy scales of the SB Anderson lattice can be obtained by considering a corresponding impurity Anderson model, formed from a single moir\'e f-state embedded in a relativistic electron gas.
 The relativistic character of the conduction sea gives rise to a density of states per moir\'e per valley per spin, that is linear in energy at high energies.
-The density of states per spin per valley per orbital in the channel that hybridizes with the f-states is
+The density of states per spin per valley per orbital in the $\Gamma_{3}$ channel that hybridizes with the f-states is